Hollywood, Museums, Music, Television

 Shull continued, “‘I’m now Larry Vincent,’ he said, exhibiting a briefcase with that name under the handle, as though that proved something.
 But why Larry Vincent?
 ‘That’s my real name,’ he explained.
 Soon, Vance applied for his ‘SAG’ card with the Screen Actors Guild.
 ‘They already had a Jerry Vance registered as a member… a stunt man,’ he said.
 ‘So I had to pick another name and I chose my own… I found out about the other Jerry Vance the hard way.
 They mailed him my check for the work in ‘Star.’
 He’s a decent guy though; he sent it back.’”

-Vincent made guest appearances in others series: The Flying Nun (1967), Mission: Impossible (1969), Get Smart (1968–1969) and Mannix (1970).
+Vincent made guest appearances in other series: The Flying Nun (1967), Mission: Impossible (1969), Get Smart (1968–1969), and Mannix (1970).
 However, Vincent secured his legend as host for a few Sammy Terry-style Friday night horror show programs in L.A.
-The first was known as Fright Night and aired from 1969 to 1973 on KHJ-TV, the next, Monster Rally for one season in 1973, the last was Seymour’s Monster Rally from 1973–1974 (both of the latter shows aired on KTLA TV-5).
+The first was known as Fright Night and aired from 1969 to 1973 on KHJ-TV, the next, Monster Rally for one season in 1973, and the last was Seymour’s Monster Rally from 1973–1974 (both of the latter shows aired on KTLA TV-5).
 Although the shows were different in name, they followed roughly the same format.

 Vincent’s “Sinister Seymour” character presented low-budget horror and science fiction movies on both local Los Angeles stations.
 Fans remember Seymour’s “slimy wall” behind which was an ongoing party of ghouls that, try as he might, Seymour was never invited to join.
 They recall a pay phone from which Seymour was constantly trying to scam “Pizza fella” out of free pizza (on a borrowed dime no less).
-And they remember Banjo Billy (played by Vincent himself) whose bright orange band uniform matched his cheery disposition and one-piece Groucho glasses and nose combo was as bad as his banjo playing, played foil to Seymour on the show.
+And they remember Banjo Billy (played by Vincent himself) whose bright orange band uniform matched his cheery disposition and whose one-piece Groucho glasses and nose combo was as bad as his banjo playing, played foil to Seymour on the show.

 Sinister Seymour advertising Volkswagens back in the day.